 What's Next?

 - How to Track Actuals shows you how to use the post-class review loop to compare your predictions with what actually happened, so your next estimate is better than this one.
+Available in Advanced mode.

 Ready to price your next class?